Custom EVM tracer

 In addition to the default opcode tracer and the built-in tracers, Etn-sc offers the possibility to write custom code that hook to events in the EVM to process and return the data in a consumable format.
 Custom tracers can be written either in Javascript or Go.
 JS tracers are good for quick prototyping and experimentation as well as for less intensive applications.
 Go tracers are performant but require the tracer to be compiled together with the Etn-sc source code.

 Custom tracers can also be made more performant by writing them in Go.
 The gain in performance mostly comes from the fact that Etn-sc doesn't need to interpret JS code and can execute native functions.
-Etn-sc comes with several built-in native tracers which can serve as examples.
+Etn-sc comes with several built-in which can serve as examples.
 Please note that unlike JS tracers, Go tracing scripts cannot be simply passed as an argument to the API.
 They will need to be added to and compiled with the rest of the Etn-sc source code.

 file and add it to eth/tracers/native